AudaciousInquiry/smartmatch/readme.md

 - Activate the virtual environment by running ".\.venv\Scripts\activate.bat" in the cmd.
 - Run "python main.py" to start the application.

+Commands
+python main.py  Run application with no emailing, just command line logging

+Flags
+--email Sends the user email after scraping if a new RFP was found --debug-email Sends the debug email, containing all the logs from a run.
+Sends even if nothing new was found --list Lists everything stored in the DB
+--clear Clears everything stored in the DB

 Troubleshooting